 As a leader, it can be natural to want to pat yourself on the back or take credit for your team’s accomplishments.
 But a great leader knows how important it is to remain humble!
-Humility shows that you place yourself as a part of the team, not above it.
+Humility shows you place yourself as a part of the team, not above it.

-Humility is strongly tied to other key leadership skills — it means admitting when you’re wrong (accountability), acknowledging that you have opportunities to improve (give and receive feedback), recognizing others’ contributions (trust and respect) and staying open to change and new ways of working (agility and creativity).
+Humility is strongly tied to other key leadership skills — it means admitting when you’re wrong (accountability), acknowledging you have opportunities to improve (give and receive feedback), recognizing others’ contributions (trust and respect) and staying open to change and new ways of working (agility and creativity).

 So, what does humility look like?

 - Accepting responsibility